 Resilience – which way is up and which way is down?

-With the way events shaped our lives with wave after wave of uncertainty in 2020, the topic of resilience emerged repeatedly as a necessary capability, as tolerance for ambiguity, flexibility and more than ever before, wellbeing.
+With the way events shaped our lives with wave after wave of uncertainty over the last two and a half years, the topic of resilience emerged repeatedly as a necessary capability, as tolerance for ambiguity, flexibility and more than ever before, wellbeing.

 We know resilience is something you can develop within yourself.
 Our thoughts, our emotions can be elevated.
 Also, we can practice mindfulness routines and we can develop our inner strength, our bounce-back.
 But is it all enough when we do not exactly know what it is we are preparing for?